Skip to content

-Free to visit, the intimate and colourful gardens at Uppark offer a variety of different spaces and experiences, including a scented garden, amphitheatre, architectural flourishes and panoramic views across the South Downs.
+Free to visit, the intimate and colourful gardens offer a variety of different spaces, including a scented garden and an accessible path with a range of garden bedding and panoramic views across the South Downs.

 The garden you see today is from prominent garden designer Humphry Repton, created in around 1810 for Uppark’s then owner Sir Harry Fetherstonhaugh.